wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-optimize-network/includes/global-microsoft-365-network.md

 Local Internet breakouts and local DNS resolution are key to optimizing corporate network connectivity to Microsoft 365.

 What does this mean?
 If you have DNS configured so all DNS requests get forwarded to the corporate headquarters datacenter, the Microsoft DNS servers will see the DNS requests as coming from the corporate headquarters and not the local branch.
-Thus, Microsoft DNS servers will return an accurate DNS entry for the corporate headquarters, but not one for the local branch.
+Thus, Microsoft DNS servers will return an accurate DNS response for the corporate headquarters, but not one for the local branch.

 The local branch needs local DNS so the Microsoft DNS servers can realize where they are located and give them the optimal DNS response.